 I mainly use Instagram that to support freelancers and small business owners through Work Notes.
 For now, it feels more important to continue that work than to leave – at some point that might change.

 Totally correctly, it was pointed out to me that this article initially gave a shout out to Telegram.
 I strongly recomend Signal instead: in fact, I got my family to move to that from WhatsApp!

 Also: I deactivated my Instagram accounts many months ago.
 No great loss.

-Lastly: Inspired by Matt Baer’s Delete Your Facebook, I’m logging relevant articles in Resources.
+Lastly: Inspired by Matt Baer’s Delete Your Facebook, I’m logging relevant articles in Bookmarks.